Sonoma Wine Country for Food Lovers 2-Day Itinerary

 There’s a new destination for all things food over in Sebastopol, about 25 miles west of Petaluma on Highway 116.
 The Barlow is a commercial center with a concept: Connecting customers not only with quality products, but with the people who make them as well.

 Drop by Spirit Works Distillery for a tour showing how their handcrafted gin and whiskey goes “from grain to glass.”
-If wine’s more your taste, stop by MacPhail or Pax Wines, both of which have tasting rooms at the Barlow.
+If wine’s more your taste, check out the Pax Wines tasting room at the Barlow.
 And there are three choices at The Barlow for beer lovers: Woodfour Brewing, Crooked Goat Brewing, and Seismic Brewing Company.

 Farm to Fork

 Brace yourself for dinner: The Barlow’s got plenty on offer.
 Don’t let the name of the Woodfour Brewing Company fool you: this place gives brewpub fare an up-market twist with items like roasted beets, crudo of California king salmon, and braised oxtail on the menu and its own beers on tap.
 Folks come here to enjoy coffee porter or sour farmhouse ale alongside pork belly with sunchokes and Asian pears.

 Elsewhere at The Barlow, Barrio Fresca Cocina Mexicana offers mouthwatering Mexican-style street food crafted with organic seasonal ingredients and a gourmet edge, served in a relaxed, paper plate kind of setting.